igorshevach/nginx-vod-module/README.md

   `$vod_suburi` will have the value `http://<domain>/<location>/<prefix><middle1><postfix>/<filename>`
   when processing the first uri.
 * `$vod_filepath` - in local / mapped modes, the file path of current sub uri.
 In remote mode, has the same value as `$vod_suburi`.
+* `$vod_sequence_id` - contains the id of the current sequence, if no id was specified in the mapping json this variable will be the same as `$vod_suburi`.
+* `$vod_clip_id` - the id of the current clip, this variable has a value during these phases:
+  1. Mapping of dynamic clips to concat clips
+  2. Mapping of source clip to paths
+* `$vod_dynamic_mapping` - a serialized representation of the mapping of dynamic clips to concat clips.
+* `$vod_request_params` - a serialized representation of the request params, e.g. 12-f2-v1-a1.
+The variable contains:
+  1. The segment index (for a segment request)
+  2. The sequence index
+  3. A selection of audio/video tracks

 Note: Configuration directives that can accept variables are explicitly marked as such.